Shareholders and the Annual General Meeting (AGM)

 The company provides remote voting possibilities to its shareholders.
 Holding shares in the company on the record date determines the right to exercise voting rights and other rights relating to the AGM.
 All resolutions are made on the basis of the “one share, one vote” principle (assuming an equal par value for each class of shares).
 All resolutions are adopted by absolute majority, unless the law or the company’s Articles of Association stipulate otherwise.

 AkzoNobel has three classes of shares: common shares, cumulative preferred shares and priority shares.
 Common shares are traded on the Euronext Amsterdam stock exchange.
 Common shares are also traded over-the-counter on OTCQX in the US in the form of American Depositary Receipts (each American Depositary Receipt representing one-third of a common share).
-On December 31, 2016, a total of 252,176,412 common shares and 48 priority shares had been issued.
-The company has been informed that by December 31, 2016, MFS Investment Management and Causeway Capital Management each held more than 5 percent of the company’s share capital.
+On December 31, 2021, a total of 181.6 million common shares and 48 priority shares had been issued.
+This includes shares held in treasury which cannot be voted on and which are not eligible for dividend.
+Shareholders owning 3% or more of the issued capital and/or voting rights must report this to the Dutch Authority for the Financial Markets (AFM) as soon as the threshold is reached or exceeded.
+Relevant reporting by shareholders can be found in the “Register of substantial holdings and gross short positions” at www.afm.nl

 The priority shares are held by the Foundation Akzo Nobel (Stichting Akzo Nobel).
+The priority shares are limited in transferability and profit entitlement (see Note F of the Company financial statements).
 The Foundation’s Board consists of members of AkzoNobel’s Supervisory Board who are not members of the Audit Committee.
-The Meeting of Holders of Priority Shares has the nomination rights for the appointment of members of the Board of Management and of the Supervisory Board, as well as the right to approve amendments to the Articles of Association of the company.
+The Meeting of Holders of Priority Shares has the nomination right for the appointment of members of the Board of Management and the Supervisory Board, as well as the right to approve amendments to the Articles of Association of the company.

 No cumulative preferred shares have been issued to date.
-These shares merely have a financing function, which means that if necessary, and possible, they will be issued at or near to the prevailing quoted price for common shares.
+Cumulative preferred shares merely have a financing function, which means if necessary, and possible, they will be issued at or near the prevailing quoted price for common shares.

-The AGM held on April 20, 2016, authorized the Board of Management for a period of 18 months after that date – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from pre-emptive rights, up to a maximum of 10 percent of the issued share capital, or 20 percent in case of a merger or acquisition.
-At the same meeting, for a period of 18 months or if earlier, until the date on which the AGM again extends it, authorization was granted to the Board of Management to acquire common shares in the company’s share capital at any time during this period.
-The number of common shares to be acquired being limited to the maximum number of shares – as permitted within the limits of the law and the Articles of Association – the company may at any time hold in its own share capital.
-The maximum number of shares the company will hold in its own share capital at any one time shall not exceed 10 percent of its issued share capital.
-A resolution of the Board of Management to acquire shares in the company’s share capital is subject to the approval of the Supervisory Board.
+The AGM held on April 22, 2021, authorized the Board of Management for a period of 18 months after that date or, if earlier, until the date on which the AGM again extends the authorization – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from preemptive rights, up to a maximum of 10% of the issued share capital.
+The Board of Management was also given a mandate to acquire and to cancel held or acquired common shares in the company’s share capital.
+The maximum number of shares that the company will hold in its own share capital at any time shall not exceed 10% of its issued share capital.

 Anti-takeover provisions and control

-In the event of a hostile takeover bid, or other action which the Board of Management and Supervisory Board consider to be adverse to the company’s interests, the two Boards reserve the right to use all available powers (including the right to invoke a response time in accordance with provisions IV.4.4 and II.1.9 of the Code), while taking into account the relevant interests of the company and its affiliate enterprise and stakeholders.
+In the event of a hostile takeover bid, or other action which the Board of Management and Supervisory Board consider adverse to the company’s interests, the two Boards reserve the right to use all available powers (including the right to invoke a response time in accordance with provisions 4.1.6 and 4.1.7 of the Code), while taking into account the relevant interests of the company and its affiliate enterprises and stakeholders.